napframework/nap-docs/app/manual/04_resources.md

 In all other cases: define it as a class.
 But what is the difference between a class and resource?
 A resource is a stand-alone building block that can be declared independent of others, as a top level object, in data.
 It must carry an identifier and is initialized and resolved by NAP after construction.
 Every typeof resource must be derived from [Resource](@ref nap::Resource).

 On the other hand, classes and structs that are not a resource can't be declared independent of other objects.
-They must and a parent and won't be initialized or resolved.

-Classes (and structs) that are not a Resource can't be declared independent of other objects.
-They must have a parent and won't be initialized or resolved.
-You can only use these objects as an [embedded object](@ref embedding_objects).
-Only when a class is derived from a Resource is it considered to be a resource to the system.
+They must have a parent and won't be initialized or resolved by the resource manager.

 This might sound confusing but try to follow these rules: Do I need to author my class or struct in Napkin?
 - Yes